Cameron Humphreys — Throwback to City youth

-Jack Lankester: Travelling with the team while injured helped keep the buzz alive
+Jack Lankester — Staying with the squad kept the buzz alive

 Saturday’s EFL fixtures

-Every game is live on Sky Sports+ and the Sky Sports app, with free highlights on the Sky Sports app shortly after full-time.
-3pm kick-offs unless stated.
+All matches are live on Sky Sports+ and the Sky Sports app, with free highlights available on the Sky Sports app shortly after full-time.
+Unless stated, kick-offs are at 3pm.

 League One